jonathanbrumley/cli-wordle/DESIGN.md

 History will be stored in a local user file.
 The format can be JSON because it's a simple way to store nested objects and lists with properties.
-Also, I want to practice using JSON in Dart.
+Also, I want to practice using JSON in a type-safe, null-safe language like Dart.

-The 5-letter Dictionary can just be stored concisely as line-delimited words for inhale.

-The key word set is just date times and obfuscated strings, so CSV is a concise format for inhale.

 ## JSON Serialization

 The history store, and tests will use Json serialization for game state and history.
-Dart has libraries to generate Json serialization but in this simple case
+Dart has libraries to generate Json serialization but I will write this myself to understand how JSON works in Dart.

 ## Code Structure